SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/deploy-cf.md

 > [!Note]
-> **To uniquely identify your deployed application, make the following changes to UI module of your application .**
+> **To uniquely identify your deployed application in SAP BTP Cockpit, make the following changes to UI module of your application .**

 4. UI Application name can be `incidentmanagement<your-initials><unique-random-number>`.
 For example, if your name is `John Doe`, then the project name would be **incidentmanagementjd12**, (12 is some random number).